 As there are already many websites dedicated to 4D geometry, I was originally not gonna write about it.
 Despite that, I felt like writing for some reason, so I made this article.

-A 3D shape that is covered only by flat surfaces is called a polyhedron, or multiface body.
-(Jap: 多面体.)
+A 3D shape that is covered only by flat surfaces is called a polyhedron.
+(Jap: 多面体 = multiface body.)
 Polyhedra have some properties in common:

-These are useful to calculate the element numbers of shapes.
-Eg. How many edges and vertices does a cube have?
-Answer: A cube is made of 6 squares, so all faces have 4×6=24 edges and vertices in total.
+Answer: all faces have 4×6=24 edges and vertices in total.
 2 of these edges form an edge of a cube.
 Thus, a cube has 24/2=12 edges.
 3 faces meet at a vertex of a cube.
 Thus, a cube has 24/3=8 vertices.

-Thinking question: how many edges and vertices does an icosahedron have?
-(The icosahedron is made by 20 triangles; 5 faces meet at any vertex.)
+Thinking question: how many edges and vertices does the icosahedron have?
+Hint: the icosahedron is made by 20 triangles; 5 faces meet at any vertex.

 Polyhedra with the fewest faces are triangular pyramids, which are made of 4 triangles.